mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 results in an uncaught string  - `some error` - appearing in the console.

-If however you ran `next` as a second method, then this second call would return an object `{ value: 2, done: false }` and the generator would be suspended on the `yield 2;` line.
+If however, you would run `next` as a second method, then this second call would return an object `{ value: 2, done: false }` and the generator would be suspended on the `yield 2;` line.

-If you called `throw` method now, the error would be caught by `try/catch` and you would just see our log.
+If you called the `throw` method now, the error *would* be caught by `try-catch` and you would just see the log from the `catch` block.

 So this code: